reuzun/SharGozBot/README.md

  - To get clientId go to discord developer portal.
  - To calculate permission number go to bot section in the portal. or you can directly invite your bot as https://discord.com/oauth2/authorize?client_id=YOURCLİENTID&scope=bot (Dont forget to give permission to delete message.).

+## How to use the bot ?
+  - Prefix is : "
+  - Type "help to see command list with short description.

 ## Used Libraries
 - Jsoup